In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 1. Application type

-This is a classification project since the predictor variable is binary (fraudulent or not fraudulent).
+This is a classification project because the predictor variable is binary (fraudulent or not).

-The goal is to create a model to obtain the likelihood of a transaction being fraudulent.
+The goal is to develop a model that estimates the likelihood of a transaction being fraudulent.

 2. Data set

-The data set contains information to create our model.
+The dataset contains the information needed to create our model.
 We need to configure three things:

 The data file used for this example is creditcard-fraud.csv, which contains 11 features for about 3,075 payments.